DysonMa/MTS-Data-Transformer/README.md

 - use `logging` package to record log
 - Export Excel with all the data and figures
 - use `PyQt5.QThread` to create another thread to calculate time-consuming tasks without affecting the GUI
+- user can choose smaller or bigger MTS type
+- merge multiple files into a new file(only for smaller MTS)

 ## How to get it?